-Students who are identified as making unsatisfactory academic progress may continue to attend the institution under the guidance of the Counseling Coordinator (or designee).
+Students who are identified as making unsatisfactory academic progress may continue to attend the institution under the guidance of the Director for Admissions and Counseling Services (or designee).
 Prior to the first day of attendance, each identified student will meet with the Counseling Coordinator (or designee) who will limit the student's enrollment to a maximum of seven (7) credit hours until such time as the student's GPA is brought back to satisfactory academic progress.
-The Counseling Coordinator (or designee) may also prescribe specific developmental or required courses for enrollment and specify the mechanism by which the course is delivered.
+The Director for Admissions and Counseling Services (or designee) may also prescribe specific developmental or required courses for enrollment and specify the mechanism by which the course is delivered.